Zeran v. America Online, Inc.: Preemption of the state negligence claim by Section 230

-Congress' clear objective in passing §230 of the CDA was to encourage the development of technologies, procedures and techniques by which objectionable material could be blocked or deleted.

-Since distributor liability would have the effect of disincentivizing the filtering of content by third parties, the court found that such laws were in conflict with the "purpose and objectives of congress," and were thus preempted.
+While admitting to some uncertainty regarding the possibility of liability for publishers under the state law, the court concluded that liability for Internet services would have the effect of disincentivizing the filtering of content by third parties.
+Given the intent of Congress in enacting Section 230, the court found that such laws were in conflict with the "purpose and objectives of congress," and were thus preempted.

-Retroactive application of the CDA
+Retroactive application of Section 230

-Zeran's final claim was that even if the state laws are preempted by the CDA, it should not provide immunity to AOL in this case because the messages were posted on the AOL bulletin board before the CDA's enactment.
+Zeran's final claim was that even if the state laws are preempted by Section 230, it should not provide immunity to AOL in this case because the messages were posted on the AOL bulletin board before Section 230's enactment.
 In analyzing this claim, the court used the Landgraf test, which states that "a court must ... determine whether Congress has clearly expressed [a] statute's intended temporal reach."

-To this question, the court pointed out that in §230(d)(3) of the CDA, Congress clearly stated that "no cause of action may be brought and no liability may be imposed under any State or local law that is inconsistent with this section."
-It reasons that since "no cause of action may be brought," the timing of the posting of the message is immaterial, and the CDA must apply retroactively.
+To this question, the court pointed out that in Section 230, Congress clearly stated that "no cause of action may be brought and no liability may be imposed under any State or local law that is inconsistent with this section."
+It reasons that since "no cause of action may be brought," the timing of the posting of the message is immaterial, and Section 230 must apply retroactively.

-Appeals court ruling
+Appeals Court ruling

+Zeran appealed the district court ruling to the Fourth Circuit Court of Appeals.
 After reviewing the proceedings of the lower court, the Fourth Circuit again granted judgment in favor of AOL.
 In this proceeding, Zeran again claimed a distinction between distributors and publishers, citing Cubby, Inc. v.
 CompuServe Inc. and Stratton Oakmont, Inc. v.
 Prodigy Services Co.
-In those cases, such a distinction was made, however the court held that Zeran "misapprehends... the significance of that distinction for the legal issue we consider here."
-In the opinion of the court, distributors are a subset of publishers, and are thus protected under §230 of the CDA.
+Such a distinction was made in those rulings, but the court held that Zeran "misapprehends... the significance of that distinction for the legal issue we consider here."
+In the opinion of the court, distributors are a subset of publishers, and are thus protected under Section 230.
+In the words of the court, "[L]awsuits seeking to hold a service provider liable for its exercise of a publisher's traditional editorial functions — such as deciding whether to publish, withdraw, postpone or alter content — are barred."

-The second claim Zeran made on appeal was again that the CDA should not apply retroactively.
-Again the court cited §230(d)(3) of the CDA, which reads that "No cause of action may be brought and no liability may be imposed under any State or local law that is inconsistent with this section."
-The court believed that this statute indicated that, "Congress clearly expressed its intent that the statute apply to any complaint instituted after its effective date," and that therefore any issue of retroactivity was moot.
+Zeran's appeal also challenged the matter of Section 230 applying retroactively.
+Again the court cited a specific provision of the statute, which states that "No cause of action may be brought and no liability may be imposed under any State or local law that is inconsistent with this section."
+The court ruled that "Congress clearly expressed its intent that the statute apply to any complaint instituted after its effective date," and that therefore any issue of retroactivity was moot.

-After having lost at the district court and on appeal, Zeran, making similar allegations as above, petitioned the United States Supreme Court for a writ of certiorari.
+After having lost at the district court and the appeals court, Zeran petitioned the United States Supreme Court for a writ of certiorari.
 On June 22, 1998, the high court declined to hear the case.